fabaff/mqtt-panel/README.md

 A simple web interface which is able to subscribe to a MQTT topic and display the information.

-The screenshot show an example how to keep track an apartment or house.
+The screenshot shows an example how to keep track on what's going in your apartment or your house.
+It's not about controlling, this setup is about observing various states.

 ![screenshot](https://raw.github.com/fabaff/mqtt-panel/master/screenshot.png)